tst-git/Tasklist/README.md

 # Roadmap
 I will continue testing and developing this application.
 I will add more features and make it more powerfull, but still easy to use.
-I wish, you do not use this idea for commercial use.
-I am planning to develop this for iOS too.
+I wish, you do not use this idea or code for commercial use.